-Figure 53.
-Removing an expansion card from a riser
+Figure 62.
+Removing the expansion card from the riser 3A

-- 3 If the expansion card is not going to be replaced, install a filler bracket and close the card retention latch. - NOTE: You must install a filler bracket over an empty expansion card slot to maintain Federal Communications Commission (FCC) certification of the system.
+- 3 Install a filler bracket if you are not going to replace the expansion card. - INOTE: You must install a filler bracket over an empty expansion card slot to maintain Federal Communications Commission (FCC) certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.

-Figure 54.
-Installing filler bracket for the riser
+Figure 63.
+Installing a filler bracket for a riser 3A

-If applicable, install an expansion card.
-For more information, see Installing an expansion card into the expansion card riser.
+Install expansion card into the expansion card riser.

-Installing an expansion card into the expansion card riser
+Installing expansion card into the expansion card riser

-- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installing a new expansion card, unpack it and prepare the card for installation. - ONOTE: For instructions, see the documentation accompanying the card.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 If installing a new expansion card, unpack it and prepare the card for installation.

+(i) NOTE: For instructions, see the documentation accompanying the card.